 “Jen, calm down, I’ll be back in a couple of days, just relax….and keep away from that damned radio!”

 “Walt, I need you down here!”
 She rang off.

-He felt worried – ‘I shouldn’t have left Jen on her own’, he thought.
+He felt worried – ‘I shouldn’t have left Jen on her own,’ he thought.
 Maybe her old problem was returning?
-However he didn’t want to miss New Year’s Eve at his parents!
+However, he didn’t want to miss New Year’s Eve with his parents!

 December 29th 11.18 p.m.

 “Jenny dear, we’re here, we’re right here in the room with you!”
 Her mother’s voice sounded remote, as though from another age and a thousand miles away.
 Jenny looked around but everything seemed normal.

 “Mum, is that really you?
 I want to believe.”